Riya20-shah/DVC_demo_winequality/README.md

 '''bash
 dvc repro      ##when we run this command dvc will check the dvc.yaml file when we apply one by one stages
 '''

+'''bash
+dvc metrics show      # this command is use to check parameters of model ,  it featch the details from dvc.yml file metrics
+'''

+'''bash
+dvc metrics diff      # this command show the difference in params ,  it featch the details from dvc.yml file metrics
+'''